ericlbarnes/Status-Board/readme.md

 Basically anything that you always want to look at during the day.

+## Installation

+Currently installation is pretty easy.
+Upload the files and visit yoursite.com/index.php and all the active widgets should load in.
+To manage the widgets you can edit the application/views/home/index.php and change the values.

+I decided to use html data attributes for the first release just to keep it simple.
+Future versions will probably include some form of storage and better ways of inserting the widget settings.

+Remember this is alpha code so use at your own risk.

 ## Help Out

 If you are interested in helping out let me know.
 The more help the better ;) I haven't figured the best route for